ibm-cloud-docs/cephaas/host_create.md

 # Creating a host
 {: #creating-host}

-Create a host by using the UI, CLI, or API.
+Create a host by using the UI, CLI, API or Terraform.
 {: shortdesc}

 Before creating a host, the NVME-oF initiator, which is required for mapping volume to a host, must be configured.